afnog/afnog.github.io/sse/ldap/presentation.md

 ```

 This can pause for several minutes.
 Eventually you will be asked to
 choose a database master password.
-Use "afnog" for this exercise,
+Use `afnog` for this exercise,
 but normally you'd choose something much stronger.

 ---